How to Become a Counselor in Connecticut

 • Type: Loan Repayment

-• Description: LPCs are eligible to apply for loan repayment assistance in exchange for working in a health professional shortage area (HPSA) at a site approved by the National Health Service Corps.
+• Description: Connecticut offers a student loan repayment program for qualifying health care professionals who agree to work in underserved communities across the state.
+Behavioral health providers may be eligible, and award amounts are tied to approved service commitments in qualifying practice settings.to apply for loan repayment assistance in exchange for working in a health professional shortage area (HPSA) at a site approved by the National Health Service Corps.
 Funding is tied to HPSA score and is in exchange for two years of full-time or half-time service.

 • Type: Scholarship

 • Description: Big Y scholarships are available to high school seniors, undergraduates, graduates, community college attendees, and non-traditional students.
-To be eligible, a student’s permanent residence or school must be located in Connecticut, Western or Central Massachusetts, or Norfolk County, Massachusetts.
-Special scholarships are available for law enforcement officers, firefighters, and military service members and their families.
+Eligibility generally includes students who live in or attend school in Connecticut or Massachusetts, as well as certain employees, customers, and their dependents.

 • Type: Scholarship